mcdemarco/mcdemarco.github.com/README.md

 * [The New Kitchen Cookbook](/the-new-kitchen-cookbook/), my cookbook, in markdown

 The code for [Market Bucket](http://market-bucket.mcdemarco.net/), my shopping list app for App.net, is in a private repository, but no one's stopping you from viewing the source (which is much cleaner than any of the JavaScript code above).

+[SCMS](https://bitbucket.org/mcdemarco/scms/) is hosted at BitBucket, because I prefer Mercurial to git.
+It's a simple CMS based on [my github fork of Singularity CMS](/singularity-cms/).